 There is a baptismal record for a James FORREST, who was baptized by Charlotte FORREST at St Mary the Virgin, Blackburn on 30 Dec 1835.

 A William FORREST of Eanam plumped for Mr Hornby in the Blackburn election of August 1847.
+This would have been Will FORREST, flagger and slater of Eanam, who married Jane in 1840 and appears in the 1841 census.

 In 1841 an Edmund EDMUNDSON lodges next door to William FORREST.
 In 1851 Edmund is 56 from Samlesbury and lives with his daughter Sarah b 1818 in Mellor.
 Edmund EDMUNDSON was baptized by Thomas and Ellin EDMUNDSON in 1797 in Balderstone.
 Mary EDMUNDSON may have been a relative or sister in-law (although no workable earlier marriage of a Mr EDMUNDSON and a Mary can be found).